manatlan/wuy/README.md

 # wuy

-If you have made a _super python tool_, and you want to add a GUI but without using the biggest qt/gtk/tk/wx/kivy : you are in the right place !
+If you have made a _super python tool_, and you want to add a GUI but without using qt/gtk/tk/wx/kivy/toga : you are in the right place !
 Just re-use the local browser (chrome in app mode) as GUI, drived by **wuy**.

 <p align="center">
     <img src="https://github.com/manatlan/wuy/blob/master/wiki/capture.png"/><br/>